Online Explanation Generation for Human-Robot Teaming: Related Work

-Another way to use the interpretation model requires explicit communication, which has the benefit of maintaining cost optimality.
-For example, the model can be used to infer about which actions are likely to introduce misinterpretations.
+Another way to use the human's interpretation of the domain model requires explicit communication, which has the benefit of maintaining cost optimality.
+The model can be used to infer about which actions in an optimal robot plan are likely to introduce misinterpretations.
 In some cases, simply providing the future context for those actions is sufficient~\cite{gong2018robot} to make them interpretable.
-Methods for analyzing the domain in order to identify the ``{\it causes}'' of the robot's plan (or its failure) have been studied before~\cite{gobelbecker2010coming,hanheide2017robot,sohrabi2011preferred}.
+Methods for analyzing the domain to identify the ``{\it causes}'' of the robot's plan (or its failures) have been studied before~\cite{gobelbecker2010coming,hanheide2017robot,sohrabi2011preferred}.
 These methods however assume no differences between the robot's and human's models.
-More recently, research work has been proposed to specifically address this issue by considering their differences and generating explanations to deliberately reduce them~\cite{chakraborti2017plan, miller2018explanation}.
+More recently, research work has been proposed to specifically address this issue by considering their differences and generating explanations to reduce them~\cite{chakraborti2017plan, miller2018explanation}.
 However, all research above has been focused on generating the ``{\it right}'' explanation while ignoring the cognitive requirement of the human for understanding the explanation.
-In our prior work, we have studied how the ordering for presenting the information of an explanation may influence the interpretation of an explanation~\cite{zhang2019progressive}.
-In this work, we further argue that an explanation should be made in an online fashion in cognitively demanding tasks.
+In our prior work, we have studied how the ordering for presenting the information of an explanation may influence its interpretation~\cite{zhang2019progressive}.
+In this work, we further argue that an explanation should be made in an online fashion for cognitively demanding tasks.

-\section{Explanation Generation as Model Reconciliation}
+\section{Explanation Generation as \\ Model Reconciliation}

-We consider the explanation generation problem in a model reconciliation setting first introduced in our prior work~\cite{chakraborti2017plan}.
-The reason for this choice is that it represents a more general setting for explanation generation than those used in previous work, which considers both the robot's ({\it explainer}) and human's ({\it explainee}) models as discussed in the related work.
+We consider the explanation generation problem in a model reconciliation setting first introduced in our recent work~\cite{chakraborti2017plan}.
+The reason for this choice is that it represents a more general setting for explanation generation than those used in the previous work, which considers both the robot's ({\it explainer}) and human's ({\it explainee}) models as discussed in the related work.
 An illustration of the model reconciliation setting is presented in Fig. \ref{fig1}.
-Next, we provide a brief review of the formulations used in the setting.
+Next, we provide a brief review of the formulations used in our setting.

 Model reconciliation defines a planning setting.
 A planning problem is defined as a tuple $(F, A, I , G)$ using PDDL~\cite{fox2003pddl2}, which is similar to STRIPS~\cite{fikes1971strips}. $M = (F, A)$ is also referred to as the {\it model} in this work, where $F$ is the set of predicates used to specify the state and $A$ the set of actions used to update the state.
 Actions are associated with a set of preconditions, add and delete effects. $I ,G$ are the initial and goal states, respectively.